sicz/docker-lighttpd/README.md

 [![CircleCI Status Badge](https://circleci.com/gh/sicz/docker-lighttpd.svg?style=shield&circle-token=e2810a9421a2eaf33f8c620d67876f7a86f6e784)](https://circleci.com/gh/sicz/docker-lighttpd)

 **This project is not aimed at public consumption.
-It exists to support the development of SICZ containers.**
+It exists to serve as a single endpoint for SICZ containers.**

 A lighttpd web server based on [sicz/baseimage-alpine](https://github.com/sicz/docker-baseimage-alpine).